 I actually remember, if I’m not mistaken, it was an afternoon game.
 That’s what I remember about it.
 It had that sort of impact.
 Skating out onto the ice with it, it was definitely one of the games I remember a little bit more vividly because of the jersey.”

 The Kings 3rd Jersey was worn a total of 8 times in 1996, 5 games at home… that January game against the Ducks, February 10th against the Sharks, February 19th against the Bruins, March 6th against the Oilers and March 23rd against the Stars.
 And then the Kings were kind enough to take their 3rd Jersey show on the road for their traditional March Canadian roadtrip, wearing the jerseys March 25th in Vancouver, March 27th versus the Oilers and March 29th in Calgary.
-And during that March 25th game in Vancouver, hockey fans witnessed their very first 3rd jersey on 3rd jersey hate crime.

 The jersey was never worn after that season and perhaps that’s what has contributed most to its lore.
 Game used jerseys are rare at best and can fetch a premium online.